digidem/hyperdb-osm/README.md

 Create the new OSM element `element` and add it to the database.
 An `id` and `version` will be generated, and returned as the 2nd and 3rd parameters on `cb`.

+### db.osm.get(id, cb)

+Fetch all of the newest OSM elements with the ID `id`.
+In the case that multiple peers modified an element prior to sync'ing with each other, there may be multiple latest elements ("heads") for the ID.

 ## Install

 With [npm](https://npmjs.org/) installed, run